jaclu/tmux-packet-loss/README.md

 # tmux-packet-loss

-Displays % packet loss to the selected host
+Displays % packet loss to the selected host, default is to use weighted average, to give the last couple of checks greater emphasis.

 ### Recent changes